BrendanTWhite/homestead-oracle/readme.md

 [Vagrant] and [Puppet].

 ## Acknowledgements
+@BrendanTWhite's fork is only a small tweak away from Yajra's excellent work at [github.com/yajra/homestead-oracle](https://github.com/yajra/homestead-oracle).

-This project was created based on the information in the following projects:
+Yajra's project was created based on the information in the following projects:

 * [Oracle XE 11g on Ubuntu 12.04 using Vagrant](https://github.com/hilverd/vagrant-ubuntu-oracle-xe)
 * [Laravel Homestead](https://github.com/laravel/homestead)